junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 She strikes a match right then, flashing bright both their solemn faces.

 "What?"
-Dean is surprised, staring into her sparking eyes.
+Dean is surprised, staring into her sparkling eyes.

 "I'm not blind, Dean," she says, looking into his eyes, "I see the way you two look at each other.
-It's the same way Rory looking at me, every time."
+It's the same way Rory looks at me, every single time."

 The match burns out.